-The City maintains a register of all planning agreements.
-The register is available for inspection by the public along with copies of each planning agreement.
+The City maintains a register of all planning agreements which is available for inspection by the public, along with copies of each planning agreement, on the City's website.

 The City includes information about executed planning agreements in its Annual Report.